 - Blurred vision

-- Any bleeding that doesn’t get better, including coughing up blood, vomiting blood, or nose bleeds.
+- Any bleeding that doesn’t get better, including coughing up blood, vomiting (throwing up) blood, or nose bleeds

 If your platelet count is 10,000 mcL or less, you may need to have a transfusion of platelets to raise your platelet count.

-You may also need to have a transfusion if your platelet count is higher than 10,000 mcL and you’re having significant bleeding, an invasive procedure, or have signs of other disorders.
+You may also need to have a transfusion if your platelet count is higher than 10,000 mcL and you’re having a lot of bleeding, an invasive procedure (going into the body through a cut, slit, or puncture), or signs of other disorders.

 If you bleed a lot during your monthly period, talk with your doctor.
 You may need to start hormonal therapy with birth control pills to prevent your next period.Back to top